Sheroz-Akram/Social-Networking-Tool/README.md

 ## List of Tasks For the Project
 - [x] Make a Main Menu
 - [x] Make a User Account Menu
+- [x] Read Events and Timeline Post from the File
+- [x] Store New Data to File.

 ## Screenshots
 <p align="center">